almereyda/awesome-starred/README.md

 - [data-making-guidelines](https://github.com/datamade/data-making-guidelines) - :blue_book: Making Data, the DataMade Way
 - [marquez-chart](https://github.com/MarquezProject/marquez-chart) - Helm Chart for Marquez
 - [docsify-ssr-demo](https://github.com/docsifyjs/docsify-ssr-demo) - NOTICE: It is an outdate repo and we are still working on SSR.
+- [amundsen](https://github.com/amundsen-io/amundsen) - Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data.
 - [speedtest](https://github.com/librespeed/speedtest) - Self-hosted Speedtest for HTML5 and more.
 Easy setup, examples, configurable, mobile friendly.
 Supports PHP, Node, Multiple servers, and more
 - [scroll-to-text-fragment](https://github.com/WICG/scroll-to-text-fragment) - Proposal to allow specifying a text snippet in a URL fragment
 - [DiscoTOC](https://github.com/discourse/DiscoTOC) - A Discourse theme component that generates a table of contents for topics with one click